-This financial report covers CPF Diversified Property Fund ARSN 610 941 654 (formerly known as 601 Coronation Drive Fund) (the "Fund") which is an unlisted registered managed investment scheme.
+This financial report covers CPF Diversified Property Fund ARSN 610 941 654 (the "Fund") which is an unlisted registered managed investment scheme.

 The responsible entity of the Fund is One Managed Investment Funds Limited (ACN 117 400 987;AFSL 297 042) ("OMIFL" or the "Responsible Entity").
 The Responsible Entity's registered office and principal place of business is Level 16, Governor Macquarie Tower, 1 Farrer Place, Sydney, NSW 2000.